coredao-org/CoreDAO-Docs/docs/Node/config/archive-node-config.md

 # Archive Node Configuration
 ---

 Archive nodes in the Core network play a crucial role in maintaining the complete historical state of the network.
-These nodes are specialized versions of full nodes with enhanced capabilities tailored to storing and providing access to the entire history of all transactions and states since the inception of the Core Chain.
+These nodes are specialized versions of full nodes with enhanced capabilities tailored to storing and providing access to the entire history of all transactions and states since the inception of the Core.

 ## System Requirements